 Metallic Tapestry Light Show at 690 Folsom

 This repurposed parking garage looks like it's been renovated by Spiderman.
-Wrapping a two-story box with an illuminated metal skin would be too much; but in the right setting, this translates to a welcome shot of well-engineered art.
 The updated LED-lit facade of 690 Folsom resembles a spiderweb pulled tight around a box.
 The abstract metal screen draws attention to the new content inside and livens up the area.
 San Francisco-based Office of Charles F. Bloszies FAIA designed the aluminum sheets that envelop the second floor of the building and inserted two rows of LED lights between the original facade and the new screen, with lights that change colors according to a series of programmed scenes.

 Towering Achievement at San Francisco International AirportSFO’s new control tower ascends 221 feet skyward in a graceful flare.
 Completed in May 2015, the west face features a LED-backlit glass “waterfall” that reflects sunlight during the day and glows with interior lighting at night, the colors of which can be changed to celebrate important events.
 The tower is designed to achieve LEED Gold status by airport master architecture firm HNTB, with design partner Fentress Architects, and Hensel Phelps on the design-build team.
 Located between Terminals 1 and 2, the tower is seen from the freeway and upon driving into the airport.
 To see it close up, stand in the Pre-Security Public Corridor at the base of the tower.
 Look straight up through the skylight glass roof to enjoy the LED light waterfall.

 Be brilliant — shoot and share photos of these iconic San Francisco buildings or your other favorites using #illuminatesf.